The media can’t ignore Marjorie Taylor Greene. Can they figure out how to cover her?

 “Reporting that a politician believes in/flirts with conspiracy theories is legit, but the attention they get should be proportional to their ability to influence actual public policy,” Sen. Marco Rubio (R-Fla.) tweeted Wednesday.
 “Don't make them famous, help them raise money or elevate conspiracy theories.”

 CNN host Brianna Keilar took issue with Rubio's assessment on air.
 “It was Republicans who elevated this dangerous nonsense,” not the media, she said.
-“Despite knowing [about] Taylor Greene’s embrace of quackery, some high profile Republicans endorsed her candidacy anyway,” including Trump.
+“Despite knowing [about] Taylor Greene’s embrace of quackery, some high-profile Republicans endorsed her candidacy anyway,” including Trump.

-The debate about Marjorie Taylor Greene comes at a time that journalists have become “more aggressive in calling out disinformation and calling out lies,” and less deferential to powerful officeholders who spout them, said Mark Lukasiewicz, dean of Hofstra University's School of Communication and a former NBC News executive.
+The debate about Marjorie Taylor Greene comes at a time when journalists have become “more aggressive in calling out disinformation and calling out lies,” and less deferential to powerful officeholders who spout them, said Mark Lukasiewicz, dean of Hofstra University's School of Communication and a former NBC News executive.

 Now, though, they are grappling with the question of “how do you cover someone with the abhorrent views that Marjorie Taylor Greene has espoused over the course of time, without amplifying those views?”

-Note: (Correction: An earlier version of this article ijncorrectly referred to Marjory Stoneman Douglas High School in Parkland, Fla., as Parkland High School.
-This version has been updated.)